unc-csxl/csxl.unc.edu/docs/typescript_tutorial.md

-# TypeScript For the 301 Java Developer
+# TypeScript For the COMP 301 Java Developer

 > Written by Ajay Gandecha for the CSXL Web Application and for COMP 423: Foundations of Software Engineering.<br>
 > *Last Updated: 12/14/2023*